-Initially you could only sell t-shirts but they’ve added a number of products in their market place and overall their design and UI are top notch.
+Initially, you could only sell t-shirts but they’ve added a number of products in their market place and overall their design and UI are top-notch.

 With Teespring, you need to launch campaigns and wait 3-21 days to finish them before the orders are fulfilled.
 As long as you sell enough shirts Teespring will produce them and pay you after that.

-Their marketplace makes it a very competitive print on demand company as they have categories which can be browsed by interests, hobbies, animals, age, locations, favorite sports, music and more.
+Their marketplace makes it a very competitive print on demand company as they have categories that can be browsed by interests, hobbies, animals, age, locations, favorite sports, music and more.
 This is one of their unique selling points as users can browse hundreds of designs and they even remarket to your users if you enable that option.

-Teespring ships worldwide but USA is their top country where shipping times are 2-5 business days.
+Teespring ships worldwide but the USA is their top country where shipping times are 2-5 business days.
 International shipping takes 10-16 days if you’re in CA/UK or more if you’re in other countries.

 With Teespring you can set your own prices, margins and the more you sell, the less you can pay per product.

-Teespring allows you to sell products like: t-shirts, hoodies, canvas, mugs, home decoration, gifts, pants, tank tops etc.
+Teespring allows you to sell products like: t-shirts, hoodies, canvas, mugs, home decoration, gifts, pants, tank tops, etc.

 You can also contact your customers via email and their analytics dashboard allows you to check every step of the process and create a store if you want to sell more than just a few designs.